NextGenIntelligence/CLBL/README.md

 ## Feedback
 - What would you like to see added?
 - What would you like to see changed?
+- Would you like this to be a part of your library?
+- If this looks useful to anyone, let me know and I'll add a license
 - All suggestions, comments, and criticisms are highly appreciated.